jrester/tesla_powerwall.ex/README.md

 # TeslaPowerwall

-elixir API for the Tesla Powerwall
+Elixir API for the Tesla Powerwall.

+> Note: This is not an official API provided by Tesla and therefore might be incomplete and fail at any time.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed